 - Roast vegetables for 20 minutes, then stir and roast for another 10-15 minutes, until squash is soft and brussels sprouts are golden.

-- While the vegetables are roasting, make the dressing: combine all ingredients into small blender or combine in medium bowl, and whisk vigorously by hand.
+- Make the dressing: combine all ingredients into small blender on high speed until smooth or combine in medium bowl and whisk vigorously by hand.

-- When the vegetables have finished roasting, transfer to serving dish.
+- Toss and serve: When the vegetables have finished roasting, transfer to casserole or serving dish.
 Add dried cranberries, sliced almonds (reserving some for garnish on top if desired), and dressing.
-Gently stir to combine, enjoy warm.
+Gently stir to combine.
+Best enjoyed warm.

 *To make it easier to cut into squash, warm it in the preheating oven and make sure to use a large, sharp knife.
 Check out my guide on butternut squash, here.

 Store any leftover dressing in an airtight container in the fridge; enjoy in 5 days.